 Figure 5: Terminology used in SEAMCAT (a) generic systems and (b) cellular systems

-It is common practice to use a uniform random distribution for the locations.
+It is common practice to use a uniform random distribution for the locations of the transceivers.
 The density of interferers is set in line with the environment being modelled, i.e. an urban environment should have a higher density than a rural environment.
 Only a proportion of the interferers are active at any instance.
 This proportion may depend for example on the day of the week as well as the time of day.
 Figure 6 illustrates how the interferers and victim may appear for one simulation trial.
 Also illustrated is the victim link transmitter providing the victim’s wanted signal (dRSS: desired Received Signal Strength).